October 26th, 2022

 June 10th, 2022

-Introduction: During the past two years or so, the Seattle City Council has adopted several new policies and provided substantial funding to benefit many residential tenants.
+Introduction: During the past four years, the Seattle City Council has adopted several new policies and provided substantial funding to benefit many residential tenants.
 This has been in addition to the federal stimulus checks, temporary boosts to unemployment insurance, and ongoing rental assistance in various forms.
-Some of the policy changes I supported […]
+Some of the policy changes I supported and some […]

 [More]